tryptech/obs-zoom-and-follow/README.md

 How to Use
 ----------
+- Setup a hotkey for "Enable/Disable Mouse Zoom"
-- Setup a hotkey for "Enable/Disable Mouse Zoom and Follow
+- Setup a hotkey for "Enable/Disable Mouse Follow"
 - Select a source to zoom into as part of the script settings
 - Configure the settings to your liking
 - You're done!

 Set up zooms for different sources
 ---
-- Copy paste `zoom_and_follow_mouse.py` file , add it as an OBS script.
+- Copy paste `zoom_and_follow_mouse.py` file , add it as an OBS script, and repeat **How to Use**.

 To Do
 -----